 Fixodent Extra Hold Denture Adhesive

 The best denture adhesive comes in many forms: pads, powders, and paste.
 Pads and strips are easy to apply with no messy ooze and cleanup to deal with.
 However, they may need to be trimmed in order to properly fit the shape of your mouth and denture.
-Powders need to be mixed with water to activate and have arguably the easiest clean up when taking it off at night.
-Pastes are the most widely used type of denture adhesive but also has pitfalls.
+Powders need to be mixed with water to activate and have arguably the easiest cleanup when taking it off at night.
+Pastes are the most widely used type of denture adhesive but also have pitfalls.

 What is the Best Denture Adhesive?

 - Fixodent Extra Hold Denture Adhesive Powder (Top Pick)

 Fixodent Extra Hold Denture Adhesive Powder